iamdenny/MobilePhotoViewer/README.md

 ```
 http://example/index.nhn?sNoDataIndex=55,56,57,1,2,3,4,5,6,7
 ```
-The indexed are not consecutive numbers.
+The indexes are not consecutive numbers.
 It's depend on user's control.
 Think about thumbail scrolling.
 It's not load all the images.
 This smart MPV will load what user want to see.

 ## How to use